 Antonio Puente, PhD, and Alan Nessman, JD, cover questions on billing from psychologists who registered for the webinar or had follow-up questions to the May 8 reimbursement webinar.

 Practicing Telehealth: What is legal and what is not?

 Deborah C. Baker, JD, and Alex M. Siegel, JD, PhD, discuss the main principles of providing telepsycholgical services, and provide an overview of the Psychology Interjurisdictional Compact (PSYPACT).

 MACRA for Psychologists: What’s changing about Medicare’s new Quality Payment Program

-Diane Pedulla, JD, explains how MIPS reporting is changing, what these changes mean for your practice, and discusses how to begin preparing for 2019 and beyond.
+Diane Pedulla, JD, explains how MIPS reporting is changing and what these changes mean for your practice, and discusses how to begin preparing for 2019 and beyond.

 Geropsychology Practice: A World of Opportunity

 Michael Frese, PhD, shares tips on how to run an independent psychology practice without managing an office, find steady work in nursing or assisted living facilities, discover opportunities to work as a consultant in a medical center setting, and work part-time and make a full-time income outside of a traditional office setting.